Configuration

 });

-To define the time filtering options, for the time parameter of the filterShape property specify the start and end slot time values:
+To define time filtering options, pass an array of objects to the time parameter of the filterShape property.
+Each object accepts the following keys:

 const filterShape = {